Turbidity Explained

 • Plankton

-• Industrial Discharges: Factories and treatment plants may discharge waste that increases turbidity, including organic pollutants and chemical residues.
+• Factories and Treatment Plants: These facilities may release waste that increases turbidity, including organic pollutants and chemical residues.

 Untreated wastewater is one of if not the biggest cause of turbidity levels rising in all bodies of water around the world.
 View our case studies page to learn how we help clean wastewater in many different industries.